 CEU Course Objectives

 1. Explain which processes are essential for self-regulation.

-2. Investigate the concept related to self-regulation that has been defined as “positive or protective processes that reduce maladaptive outcomes under conditions of risk.”
+2. Describe the concept related to self-regulation that has been defined as “positive or protective processes that reduce maladaptive outcomes under conditions of risk.”

-3. Elucidate the experiences that can cause a toxic stress response in children.
+3. List three experiences that can cause a toxic stress response in children.

 4. Identify the most internal factor influencing a child’s capacity for self-regulation.

 CEU Outline with Main Points